 \textit{Process Model.} We model the external torque dynamics, $\bm{\omega}_k$, as a first-order random walk to allow flexibility in tracking unknown or time-varying external forces:

-This formulation leads to \ac{kf} where both the process and the measurement models are probabilistic, and the uncertainty of the measurement explicitly incorporates the confidence level of the \ac{kmp} model.
+This formulation leads to a \ac{kf} where both the process and measurement models are probabilistic, and the measurement uncertainty explicitly incorporates the confidence level of the \ac{kmp} model.
 Unlike traditional force observers, our approach dynamically adapts its trust in virtual measurement based on epistemic confidence in the residual torque estimation.

-The predictive variance of \ac{kmp}, $\bm{\Sigma}_{*,k}$, acts as a gating signal for the reliability of the measurement.
+The predictive variance of \ac{kmp}, $\bm{\Sigma}_{*,k}$, acts as a gating signal for the measurement's reliability.
 When the joint velocity lies within a well-supported region of the training set, $\bm{\Sigma}_{*,k}$ is low, and the measurement $\bm{\zeta}^*_k$ is trusted.
 In contrast, in extrapolated regions or under uncertain dynamics, $\bm{\Sigma}_{*,k}$ inflates the measurement noise, causing the filter to rely more on the prior.
-This behavior significantly improves the robustness of the estimator under model mismatch or external disturbances.
+This behavior significantly improves the estimator's robustness under model mismatch or external disturbances.